 American women are also reporting an increase in height and weight over time.
-In 1960, the average woman weighed 140 pounds and stood at just over 5 feet 3 inches (about 63.1 inches) tall.

 Here’s more about why this is happening and what you can do to keep your weight in a healthy range for your stature.